tclahr/uac-docs/docs/profile_file.md

   - live_response/process/lsof.yaml
 ```

 Wildcards and regex patterns (globbing) are also supported to refer to artifacts files.
-The example below shows a profile which will collect all artifacts located in the ```live_response/process``` directory.
+The example below shows a profile that will collect all artifacts located in the ```live_response/process``` directory.
 Note that the artifacts files will be parsed in alphabetical order in this case.

 ```yaml
 name: myprofile